-Strategy.
-Throughout this document when using the term 'we' it refers to the organisations that make up the SRGMP, these are:
+This strategy has been developed by the Safer Roads Greater Manchester Partnership (SRGM Partnership).
+It brings together organisations across Greater Manchester to improve road safety.
+Throughout this document when using the term 'we' it refers to the organisations that make up the SRGM Partnership.
+These are:

-- Greater Manchester Combined Authority (GMCA).

-- The ten GM local authorities (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan).
+- The ten GM local authorities (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan);

-- Transport for Greater Manchester (TfGM).

-- Greater Manchester Police (GMP).
+- Greater Manchester Combined Authority (GMCA);

-- Greater Manchester Fire and Rescue Service (GMFRS).
+- Greater Manchester Fire and Rescue Service (GMFRS);

+- Greater Manchester Police (GMP);

+- National Highways;

+- Transport for Greater Manchester (TfGM);

-- Greater Manchester Communities.
+- Greater Manchester Communities; and

-- And other key partners on road safety.
+- Other key partners on road safety.